 The Role of Data Preparation in the AWS Data Lake

-Trifacta, an AWS Data & Analytics Partner Solutions Competency partner, leverages typical AWS data lake services such as Amazon S3, Amazon EMR, or Amazon Redshift to enable data scientists, data engineers, and other data and business analysts to benefit from the abundance of data typically landed in Amazon S3.
-The Trifacta platform is focused on enabling individuals with the greatest context for the data to more quickly and easily transform data from its raw format into a refined state for analytics and/or machine learning initiatives.
+Trifacta, an AWS Data & Analytics Partner Solutions Competency partner, leverages typical AWS data lake services such as Amazon S3, Amazon EMR, or Amazon Redshift to enable data scientists, data engineers, and other data and business analysts to benefit from the abundance of data typically landed in Amazon S3 with data preparation capabilities.
+The Trifacta platform is focused on data preparation and enabling individuals with the greatest context for the data to more quickly and easily transform data from its raw format into a refined state for analytics and/or machine learning initiatives

 Architecture of an AWS based data lake with Trifacta Wrangler Enterprise

 A data lake commonly offers various concomitant data zones (e.g. Landing Zone, Exploration Zone, Refined Zone, Production Zone, etc.) representing the various states of the data from its raw format for exploration, to a trustworthy and operationalized state for accurate decision making.

 The primary role of Trifacta for data preparation is to enable data lake users to wrangle data in a particular zone and in the process move it from one zone to another zone to fulfill a particular data process.
 Trifacta seamlessly integrates with AWS by reading and writing to Amazon S3 (often raw or intermediary data lake zones) and to Amazon Redshift (for the more refined data zone).
 Our platform also leverages Amazon EMR to execute data preparation recipes at scale and output data to the next stage in the refinement process of the data lake.